python-happybase/happybase/doc/user.rst

 .. py:currentmodule:: happybase

-This tutorial explores the HappyBase API and should provide you with enough information to get you started.
-Note that this tutorial is intended as an introduction to HappyBase, not to HBase in general.
+This user guide explores the HappyBase API and should provide you with enough information to get you started.
+Note that this user guide is intended as an introduction to HappyBase, not to HBase in general.
 Readers should already have a basic understanding of HBase and its data model.

-While the tutorial does cover most features, it is not a complete reference guide.
+While the user guide does cover most features, it is not a complete reference guide.
 More information about the HappyBase API is available from the :doc:`API documentation <api>`.